Where voice typing actually helps

 Accessibility

-Type less when you need to
+Use your hands less when you need to.

-If typing is painful or difficult — due to RSI, arthritis, injury, or disability — voice dictation can be transformative.
-Arugula's hold-to-talk model gives you precise control over when dictation is active, and it works in every app without special setup.
+If typing is painful or difficult due to RSI, arthritis, injury, or disability, voice dictation can be transformative.
+Arugula’s hold-to-talk model gives you precise control over when dictation is active, and it works in every app without special setup.

-Journaling & personal notes
+Journaling and personal notes

 Start talking.
-Stop typing.
+Keep writing.